 Next, draw a diagram of the garden site.
-THe diagram should show the kind of vegetables you plan on growing, the distance between rows and how much room they need when mature.
+The diagram should show the kind of vegetables you plan on growing, the distance between rows and how much room they need when mature.

 Some variations of plants do better in the spring and summer gardens if they are started indoors in seed trays until they are large enough to transplant into the garden.
 Depending on your limitation, it may be easier to purchase seedlings from a local grower.
 However, some plants do better being planted by a seed directly.
 When doing so, remember to pre soak your seeds before you plant them in seed trays or directly into the soil.
-Depending on seed size and variety, 24 to 48 hours of soaking is adequate.
-When planting seed directly into soil, it’s important to install a scarecrow or other bird deterrent to protect your new crop.
+Depending on the seed size and variety, 24 to 48 hours of soaking is adequate.
+When planting seed directly into the soil, it’s important to install a scarecrow or other bird deterrent to protect your new crop.

 Have you ever looked at the ingredients in a bag of chemical fertilizer or pesticide approved for garden vegetables?
 Scary stuff!

-These toxic chemicals are absorbed into fruit and vegetables as they grow.
+These toxic chemicals are absorbed into your fruit and vegetables as they grow.
 Ultimately, when we consume them, they are absorbed into our bodies as well!
 We eat what our plants eat!
 Imagine what a lifetime of eating produce that is grown using these chemicals can do to your body?

 Fertilize regularly at recommended rates with Clear 90 2-0-3, our all natural lawn and garden fertilizer.
 It was designed for use on all fruits and vegetables to promote healthy growth.
 Clear 90 2-0-3 is a blend of deep ocean water minerals that create a supercharged organic fertilizer that promotes sustainable growth, and it’s friendly to the environment!

 Compositing is a way of recycling organic waste materials you would ordinarily discard.
-When these materials are placed into a compost pile or bin with soil, water and other materials, they decay into rich humus over time.
-You can work the humus into your garden to improve its soil structure, texture, aeration and increases the soil’s water holding capacity.
+When these materials are placed into a compost pile or bin with soil, water, and other materials, they decay into rich humus over time.
+You can work the humus into your garden to improve its soil structure, texture, aeration, and increases the soil’s water holding capacity.

 The size of organic materials affects the rate of decay.
-Smaller particles decompose faster than larger when coupled with proper nutrition, aeration and moisture.
+Smaller particles decompose faster than larger when coupled with proper nutrition, aeration, and moisture.
 Turn your compost pile as often as you can.
 Each time you turn it, it will speed up the process.
 Keep the compost damp but not wet.
 If it smells rotten, then it’s too wet.
 During the summertime, your pile may dry out causing the composting process to slow down.
-DOn’t be afraid to apply more moisture if necessary.
+Don’t be afraid to apply more moisture if necessary.

 Do not over-apply composting to any planted areas.
 Healthier soil structures are firm and airy.
 Think like a block of Swiss cheese or a firm dry sponge.
 Air and water goes in and out so the soil does not remain soggy.
-Do not apply more than 1 inch at a time around plants.
+Do not apply more than one inch at a time around plants.